 In May 2020 I have started my practice as psychologist-psychotherapist in Trento (Italy).
 After many years, the same feeling of fascination, which guided me in the choice of my studies, feeds my therapeutic work, making me curious and genuinely interested in the story of my clients.

 I am a member of the Italian professional association for psychology and psychotherapy (Ordine degli Psicologi della Provincia di Trento, n.
 01090) and of the European Association for Gestalt Therapy (EAGT).

 My name is Sara, I am an Italian psychologist and gestalt psychotherapist, with experience both as a freelancer and in Academia, in Italy and abroad.
-In May 2020 I have started SPAZIO SOSTARE, I provide psychological support and psychotherapy for adults in Italian and English, in presence and online.
+In May 2020 I have started SPAZIO SOSTARE, I provide psychological support and psychotherapy for adults in Italian and English.

 SPAZIO SOSTARE was born with the aim of offering a space and a time in which to take care of oneself.
 The name "sostare" includes a double meaning: To stop and observe oneself, to learn to know oneself and to develop awareness by discovering and enhancing one's resources and potential.
 To know how to stay in the relationship, in the creative encounter with oneself and with the other, overcoming what hinders personal fulfillment.